stal/IX

 https://www.phoronix.com/news/Glibc-2.36-EAC-Problems https://ariadne.space/2021/12/29/glibc-is-still-not-y2038-compliant-by-default/

-Glibc does not fully support static linking. stal/IX uses musl for internal needs, and allows to build custom soft with an arbitrary libc on a choice.
+Glibc does not fully support static linking. stal/IX uses musl internally and allows userland software to be built with an arbitrary libc of choice.

 Non-root package management